xvxx/vial/README.md

 ---

-**⚠ Status:** Vial is currently in early development.
-It is being developed alongside [deadwiki], but that is _strictly_ for personal use.
+**⚠ Status:** Vial is still in development and shouldn't be used to build real world apps on untrusted networks.
 Please proceed with caution and wear a hard hat at all times.

 ---